Late capitalism: Corey Robin's argument

-In a paywalled blog article published in June 2025 by New Left Review on its website, the New York politicial scientist Corey Robin directly comments on this Wikipedia article on late capitalism (although he does not acknowledge his source, and does not quote from it directly).
-Robin is currently working on a political theory of capitalism titled King Capital, and he tries to develop the wiki content into a narrative with greater eloquence, erudition and depth, from his own perspective.
-In 2025–26, he will be a Fellow at the Institute for Advanced Study at Princeton.
+In a paywalled blog article published in June 2025 by New Left Review on its website, the New York political scientist Corey Robin directly commented on the issues dealt with in this Wikipedia article on late capitalism and by Francesco Boldizzoni.

-He argues that late capitalism is “an ambiguous term”, because it could imply “the demise of something” but also “its refinement and advance”.
-However, he claims that “late capitalism is not an idea that lends itself to revolution or a vision of progress.
+He argues that late capitalism is "an ambiguous term", because it could imply "the demise of something" but also "its refinement and advance".
+However, he claims that "late capitalism is not an idea that lends itself to revolution or a vision of progress.
 It may express a wish to be rid of capitalism.
-But mostly it works as a theory of turning points that never turn – or worse.”
-In Robin’s view, almost all of the theorists of late capitalism got it wrong (except perhaps that some hedged their bets sufficiently to save their own argument).
+But mostly it works as a theory of turning points that never turn – or worse."
+In Robin's view, almost all of the theorists of late capitalism got it wrong (except perhaps that some hedged their bets sufficiently to save their own argument).
 Robin concludes:

-”More than a dictate of economics, profit is a question of power.
+"More than a dictate of economics, profit is a question of power.
 Unlike a machine, the power of workers, concerted, cannot be determined in advance.
 How much power the workers can exercise – and how much profit the capitalist can extract – is an open question, answered only in the struggle itself.
 In the early days of late capitalism, capital learned that lesson.
-Whether we are in the last or merely the latest days of capitalism will be determined by whether and how labour learns it, too.”
+Whether we are in the last or merely the latest days of capitalism will be determined by whether and how labour learns it, too."